TZstatsADS/fall2022-project3-prj3-group5/README.md

 **Contribution statement**:
 + All members contributed in developing the approach of model building
-+ Sangmin Lee, Donglai Xu, Yayuan Wang: research on ResNet50, model I development, split test and train on noisy labels
++ Sangmin Lee, Yayuan Wang: research on ResNet50, model I development, split test and train on noisy labels
++ Donglai Xu: Research on ResNet50.
+Write codes and build a transfer learning model as model I. Write codes and build a label cleaner for weakly supervise learning with Yayuan Wang.
+Generate plots and model description.
+Clean and anotate all the coding part and complete the test data prediction part.
 + Yayuan Wang, Ferra Suryani, Woonsup Kim (presenter): Develop weakly supervising learning, and add label corrections before implementing model I.